leocornus/leocornus.tracclient/docs/wp-trac-client/Ticket-Watch-List-Design-Story.rst

   will be the one for watch and unwatch a ticket.
 - function **wptc_ticket_watchers($ticket_id)**
   will return a list of watchers
-- page template to show the list of watchers for a ticket! maybe just a jQuery UI Dialog.
-- PHP function to generate the HTML for the watch/unwatch button and the total number of watching users.
+- New PHP function (**wptc_widget_ticket_watching**)
+  to generate the HTML for the watch/unwatch button and the total number of watching users.
 - [HOLD ON] AJAX call back PHP function to handle the AJAX requst for watch and unwatch a ticket.
+- [NEXT PHASE] page template to show the list of watchers for a ticket!
+Maybe just a jQuery UI Dialog.
 - JavaScript client to update page and handle user's activities,
   mainly: mouse click.